nhm38/ECE4960/lab11-page.md

 Add in my code explanations

 ### Compute Control
+This function determines the translation and preceding and succeeding about-axis rotations that match the movement from a previous pose to the current pose.
+The change in x and y position where used the calculate the angle at which the overall motion occured.
+The two rotations were determined by finding the difference between the given initial and final angular orientations.
+The rotations were normalized to be inbetween -180 and 180 degrees.
+The translation was calculated as the distance between the (x,y) points.
+The right triangle relation and the previously calculated dx and dy were used the hypotenuse of the triangle which is the translation distance.

 ```
 def compute_control(cur_pose, prev_pose):
     """ Given the current and previous odometry poses, this function extracts